Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ### Questions on group work
 1. Who's point of view dominates this artwork?
+The birds

-2. What role do the other characters serve in adding meaning to the artwork?
+3. What role do the other characters serve in adding meaning to the artwork?
+They provide alternative meanings and voices to the morality of killing an innocent bird
 3. Think of one word to represent each character